xiaohongH/nipype_tutorial/README.md

 # Nipype Tutorial Notebooks

-First notebook is for a basic preprocessing and GLM analyis of block design experiments.
+Notebooks for a basic preprocessing and GLM analyis of block design experiments.

 # Thanks and Acknowledgment